arjmandi/purple/README.md

 # Intelligence

-It's clear that "*defining intelligence*" can play a critical role in "*creating intelligence*."
+Defining intelligence can play a critical role in "*creating intelligence*."
 How can we define intelligence?

 And there are various domains in which we can [define intelligence](https://en.wikipedia.org/wiki/Intelligence): emotional, social, street smart, etc.
 Which one do we mean by general intelligence?